gjtiquia/Kata-Unity2D/README.md

 This repository serves as a starting point for practicing code kata for 2D games in Unity.

 To start a kata, create a new branch and start any one of the kata below.
-You may view previous kata attempts by checking out other branches.
+You may view previous kata attempts by checking out other existing branches.

 Below are some katas that can be practiced within an hour.